Tutorial: Streak Painting

 In Conclusion

-As I approach the end of my tutorials, I always like to encourage folks to experiment and take the learned techniques to new levels.
-Personally, I use this technique a lot, ranging from the natural patterns for which I believe it was originally intended to the Non-metallic metal is the technique of using non-metallic paints to create the illusion of a metallic surface.
+Further examples of the streak method successfully creating a Non-metallic metal is the technique of using non-metallic paints to create the illusion of a metallic surface.
 It relies heavily on the proper placement of highlights rather than 'real life' shine.
-It's very commonly used -- just look at the logo on your average White Dwarf magazine.NMM method outlined above.
-And the main reason I like using this method is because it's fast.
+It's very commonly used -- just look at the logo on your average White Dwarf magazine.NMM effect, as well as an example of creating a cloth effect.

 But just because this is a fast painting method does not make it one that can not be used for high quality pieces.
 In fact, I've found the exact opposite is true.
 In combination with other techniques, especially washes and glazes, it's an excellent way to create patterns on otherwise flat surfaces.